cgcollab/packaging-demo-v1/README.md

 #### How to Use this Repo

-1. Review the [prerequisites](scripts/prerequisites.sh) (the list is in the commnet at the top of the file).
+1. Review the [prerequisites](scripts/prerequisites.sh) (the list is in the comment at the top of the file).
 You can execute the script to satisfy some prerequisites.
 2. In a terminal window, go to the home directory of this repo 3Execute the demo:
 ```shell